biscuit-auth/biscuit/SPECIFICATIONS.md

 pretty printing facts, rules and results will use it.

 The symbol table is created from a default table containing, in order:
-- authority
+- read
-- ambient
+- write
 - resource
 - operation
 - right
 - time
-- revocation_id
+- role

 tokens can be created from a different default table, as long as the creator, the verifier, and any user attenuating tokens are starting from the same